phpbb/quickinstall/readme.txt

 Installation:
 Copy the quickinstall_3.0.x folder to your local webspace.
 Make sure boards/, cache/ and qi_config.cfg is writable.

+Download the latest phpBB from http://www.phpbb.com/downloads/, unzip it and copy the phpBB3 directory to sources/

-Then point your browser to quickinstall/index.php.
+Then point your browser to
+quickinstall/index.php.
 You should be taken to the settings page.
 After that call index.php in your browser and it should work.
 If it does not, find support here: http://codepail.net/